brycie-boy/The_Cosmos/The majority of people are impulsively driven by the tendencies of bad imprinting and conditioning of the bio-survival circuit.md

 > . . . as if (mankind) were sunk in sleep and found themselves in disturbing dreams.
 Either (there is) a place to which they are fleeing . . .or they are involved in striking blows, or they are receiving blows themselves . . . sometimes it is as if people were murdering them . . . or they themselves are killing their neighbors . . .

-Actions of this nature, that is, of a bad [[The Oral Bio-Survival Circuit]] imprint, are further enumerated by Buddhists as [[The ten pathways of wholesome and unwholsome kamma]].
+Actions derived from a bad imprint of [[The Oral Bio-Survival Circuit]] imprint, are further clarified by Buddhists as [[The ten pathways of wholesome and unwholsome kamma]].

-To these first Christians, as to the Buddhists, awakening literally meant coming out of this "nightmare" of delusions (ignorance of [[The four nobel truths]]) and impulsive tendencies ([[The three unwholesome roots]]).
-In other words, it means correcting the imprinting and conditioning that causes us to behave and perceive like inappropriately wired robots and suddenly seeing the unedited world. [[The most successful reimprinting techniques focus on the body first rather than the mind]]
+To these first Christians, as to the Buddhists, “awakening” (Bodhi) literally meant coming out of this "nightmare" of delusions (ignorance of [[The four nobel truths]]) and impulsive tendencies ([[The three unwholesome roots]]) through [[insight]].
+In other words, it means correcting the editing that causes us to behave and perceive like inappropriately wired robots and suddenly seeing the unedited world. [[The most successful reimprinting techniques focus on the body first rather than the mind]]

 ___